 WHAT IS PHYSICS?

 The most basic parts of physics are mechanics and field theory.
 Mechanics is concerned with the motion of particles or bodies under the action of given forces.
-The physics of fields is concerned with the origin, nature and properties of gravitational, electromagnetic, nuclear, and other force- fields.
-Taken together, mechanics and field theory constitute the most fundamental approach of understanding of natural phenomena which science offers.
+The physics of fields are concerned with the origin, nature and properties of gravitational, electromagnetic, nuclear, and other force- fields.
+Taken together, mechanics and field theory constitute the most fundamental approach to understanding natural phenomena which science offers.
 The ultimate aim is to understand all

 natural phenomena in these terms. based on certain general classes of natural phenomena on which the methods of physics had been found particularly applicable.

-The divisions or branches of modern physics are made in accordance with particular types of structures in nature with which each branch is concerned.
-The aim of physics is the construction of a unified theoretical scheme in mathematical terms whose structure and behaviour duplicates that of the whole natural world in the most comprehensive manner possible.
-Whereas other sciences are content to describe and relate phenomena in terms of restricted concepts peculiar to their own disciplines, physics always seeks to understand the same phenomena as a special manifestation of the underlying uniform structure of nature as a whole.
-In line with this objective, physics is characterized by accurate instrumentation, precision of measurement, and the expression of its results in mathematical terms.
+The divisions or branches of modern physics are made in accordance with particular types of structures in nature with which each unit is concerned.
+Physics aims to construct a unified theoretical scheme in mathematical terms whose structure and behaviour duplicate that of the whole natural world in the most comprehensive manner possible.
+Whereas other sciences are content to describe and relate phenomena in terms of restricted concepts peculiar to their own disciplines, physics always seeks to understand the same phenomena as a particular manifestation of the underlying uniform structure of nature as a whole.
+In line with this objective, physics is characterized by accurate instrumentation, the precision of measurement, and the expression of its results in mathematical terms.
 The major areas of physics are Acoustics, Atomic physics, Classical mechanics, Electricity, Electromagnetism, Elementary particle, Fluid mechanics, Heat, Low-temperature physics, Molecular physics, Nuclear physics, Optics, Solid-state physics, Statistical mechanics, Theoretical physics

 WHY STUDY PHYSICS?